Truce of Tripoli (1271): Truce

-Bohemond begged for a truce, so as not to lose Tripoli as well.
-Baibar mocked him for his lack of courage and asked him to pay all the expenses of the Mamluk campaign.
+Bohemond begged for a truce so as not to lose Tripoli as well.
+Baybars mocked him for his lack of courage and asked him to pay all the expenses of the Mamluk campaign.
 Bohemond had enough pride left to refuse the offer.
 By this time, the Mamluks had captured every inland castle of the Franks, but the Mamluks had heard reports about the arrival of the Ninth Crusade, led by the prince who would later be Edward I of England.
 Edward had landed in Acre on May 9, 1271, where he was soon joined by Bohemond and his cousin King Hugh of Cyprus and Jerusalem.

-Baibars, therefore, accepted Bohemond's offer of a truce in May, abandoned the siege of Tripoli, and instead concentrated his forces in Damas, in anticipation of future battles.
-Edward made an attempt to coordinate his own actions with the Mongols, but was not successful since the Mongols were busy with internal conflicts, and Edward's own forces were very small, though fairly effective.
-He therefore opted to negotiate his own truce with the Mamluks, before returning to England.
+At the end of May, Baybars suddenly offered Bohemond a truce for ten years, with no other terms than the retention of his recent conquests.
+Bohemond accepted.

 Aftermath

+Although the truce ended Baybars immediate campaign against Tripoli, it did not end his military operations against the Franks elsewhere.
+Baybars subsequently moved south and besieged Montfort Castle, a major stronghold of the Teutonic Order.
+The castle surrendered to the Mamluks in June 1271 and its fortifications were subsequently destroyed.

+The arrival of Edward and the truce saved Tripoli for another 18 years.
+The truce had run its course.
+In 1281, the Mamluk Sultan Qalawun and Bohemond VII of Antioch renewed the truce after a settlement dispute was solved favorably to the Sultan.
 The next major offensive against Tripoli was in 1289 by the Mamluk Sultan Qalawun, who successfully orchestrated the fall of Tripoli and destruction of the Crusader State.
 He then made plans to capture the last major Crusader stronghold, Saint-Jean d'Acre, but died in 1290.
 The fall of Acre was achieved in 1291 by Qalawun's son, Al-Ashraf Khalil.